-Maintaining control in the cloud Bookmark has been added
+Maintaining control in the cloud has been saved

 Maintaining control in the cloud

 Developing and managing an effective cloud strategy.

 Cloud has most definitely arrived and is here to stay as a key element of corporate strategy – not just IT strategy.
 Since it became widely available a decade ago, cloud computing has reached a level of maturity and usefulness that many company executives never imagined.
 Many large organisations now have a “cloud first” strategy, meaning that with any IT project they look to the cloud before considering the in-house or traditional outsourcing alternatives.
 Whether public, private or hybrid, cloud offers many benefits.
 Requiring no capital investment, it is pay-as-you-go, it is tax efficient and its elasticity means it can quickly adjust to meet fluctuating demand.

 In this report, we have shown that successful use of the cloud depends on getting it right in four areas: creating a strategy for cloud adoption; managing people and change; integrating digital and legacy technology; and managing operational risk and compliance.
 For each area we make several recommendations for companies to follow which we believe will be immensely useful.